zny919/dementia-detection-using-LogNCDE-and-Whisper/README.md

 Since Whisper requires 30-second audio inputs, we segmented all audio files into 30-second segments (see data/audio_cut for details).
 Additionally, as Whisper's output contains up to 768 channels, we employed an autoencoder to reduce the dimensionality to 32(NCMMSC is 64) for improved model efficiency ((see data/autoencoder for details).
 ## **Models**
 The models folder includes implementations of both LogNCDEs and baseline models, with complete hyperparameter configurations documented in models/hyperparameter.
+Since the audio is first split into short segments for prediction and then the segment-level results are aggregated back to the original recording, our model produces outputs under two aggregation strategies.
+The first takes the mean of the segment-level prediction scores and assigns label 1 if this mean exceeds 0.5.
+The second counts how many segments have prediction scores greater than 0.5 and assigns label 1 if this count exceeds half of the total number of segments for that recording.
+In our paper, we report results based on the latter strategy, which is recorded in the code using the fields “acc_vote” and “F1_vote”.

 ## **Environment Specifications** ##
 ### **Hardware Configuration** ###